gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 `[= <opcode>]` is an allowed value in the same format as for definer values that defines the unique opcode value for the container.
 The `<opcode>` is required for every container except for `struct`s, which have no opcodes.

+For `msg`, `smsg`, and `cmsg` the size field is implicitly added as part of the message header.
+`clogin` and `slogin` messages that require a specific size field must set the field equal to `self.size`.

 #### Declaration

 `<declaration>` is of the form